conordoh98/CSU22012-group-project/DesignDocument.md

 <ins>Ternary Search Tree</ins>

+For data structures to use for my part of the problem, I did not have much choice in the matter as it was specified in the question that I had to use a ternary search tree.
+I also used the standard insert, search and traverse algorithms in order to implement the full functionality for storing and searching for bus stops in the ternary search tree.
+All of these methods have a worst-case time complexity of O(N).

 <ins>Searching With a Given Arrival Time</ins>

 I originally designed the algoithm with serial search.
 I then realised that binary search would be far quicker for an ordered list.
 I then redesigned the algorithm.
 After getting strange results, I realised that the list was never ordered!
 Back to the drawing board...